laerciom1/Splitz/README.md

 - [ ] Add animations

 ### Done
+- [x] Export data from the bills of the month
 - [x] Add logo to SplitzAppBar
 - [x] Improve drawer layout (turns it into a MenuAnchor for now)
 - [x] Review on model classes